nervosnetwork/rfcs/rfcs/0009-vm-syscalls/0009-vm-syscalls.md

 ## Abstract

 This document describes all the RISC-V VM syscalls implemented in CKB Lina.
-Note that 3 new syscalls have been added to ckb2021 [2].
+Note that 3 new syscalls have been added to CKB Edition Mirana [2].

 ## Introduction